Chenopodium formosanum

-Chenopodium formosanum is a Chenopodium species native to Taiwan.
+Chenopodium formosanum is a Chenopodium species endemic to Taiwan.
 It was a key component of the diets of Taiwanese indigenous peoples and remains culturally and culinarily significant.

 Common names

+Chenopodium formosanum is known as djulis in the Paiwan language, mukun in Bunun language, ba'e in Rukai language, and duli in Puyuma language, and kowal in Amis language.
+The Chinese common name 紅藜 (Pinyin: hónglí, literally "red goosefoot") was coined by plant taxonomist 林志忠 Lín Zhìzhōng who has worked with Taiwanese Indigenous communities for decades to revitalize traditional Indigenous crops and agriculture systems.
+To gain academic support for this restoration work, 林志忠 Lín Zhìzhōng worked with research teams from Pingtung University of Science and Technology, National Sun Yat-sen University and National Kaohsiung University, to establish 紅藜 as an academically recognized common name.

-Chenopodium formosanum is known in the Paiwan language as djulis.
-In Chinese it is known as 紅藜 (simplified 红藜, literally "red goosefoot", Mandarin hónglí).
-It is also known as red quinoa.
+Chenopodium formosanum is also known as red quinoa.
 Note that the name "red goosefoot" is also used for the related species Oxybasis rubra.
+It is also known as "rainbow rice" due to its stripes.

 Description

 Chenopodium formosanum is a cereal.
 It has a high fiber and protein content.